 *To promote musical theatre among the youth and adults of Ancaster and the surrounding community.”

 Our First Production as Theatre Ancaster

 In November 1997, we presented our first production as Theatre Ancaster: Joseph and the Amazing Technicolor Dreamcoat.
 In November 1998, we highlighted Ancaster and area singers and dancers of all ages in Sing For Me: A Tribute to the Music of Andrew Lloyd Webber and Tim Rice.
 In April/May of 1998, we presented our first Spring show, Perfectly Frank: The Songs of Sinatra.

-Since then Theatre Ancaster has presented some 25 shows for the community.
-We have also begun a summer theatre program for young people and fall and winter youth theatre companies.
-We continue to perform for special occasions and events within the community, and play a role in musical events at our home base, the Old Firehall Arts Centre.
+Since then Theatre Ancaster has presented some 50 plus shows for the community.
+In 1999, we added a summer theatre program for young people and then expanded to include fall and winter youth theatre companies.
+In 2013, we added a new Theatre Ancaster Chorus for adults who love to sing and perform but who find the commitment to a full production difficult.
+We continue to perform for special occasions and events within the community, and play a role in musical events at our home base, The Old Firehall Arts Centre.